rgparker1689/rgparker1689/README.md

 # About Me
-I am a rising junior at the University of Alabama pursuing a bachelor's degree with majors in Computer Science and Mathematics (w/ a concentration in Statistics & Optimization) to be completed by May of 2023.
-I am also a part of UA's Accelerated Masters Program (for M.C.S).
+I am a rising junior at the University of Alabama pursuing a bachelor's degree with majors in Computer Science and Mathematics (w/ a concentration in Statistics & Optimization).
+I am also a part of UA's Accelerated Masters Program (for M.C.S) to be completed by December of 2023.
 My interests include data science/engineering and machine learning, especially as they relate to previously unnoticed trends in audio-related time-series and beyond.

 ## What I'm Working On